ReactMoscow/talks/.github/ISSUE_TEMPLATE.md

 ## Additional

-Here can be requirements for guests (knowledge, prepare some tasks, to have a notebook) or for the location (flipchart, high-speed Internet and so on), your message to organizators, etc.
+< here can be requirements for guests (knowledge, prepare some tasks, to have a notebook) or for the location (flipchart, high-speed Internet and so on), your message to organizators, etc >